roseengineering/rtlwaterfall/README.md

 It communicates with a RTLTCP server to read the radio signal over TCP.
 It can also issue RTLTCP commands to control the radio.
-For example it can change the sampling rate or frequency of the networked radio using the rate and frequency options.
+For example it can change the sampling rate or frequency of the networked radio using the rate and freq options.
 The rtlwaterfall program is useful for checking the performance of a remotely running rtltcp or soapytcp (see github.com/roseengineering/soapytcp) program using say ssh.